mdnurahmed/leetcode-Longest-Substring-Without-Repeating-Characters/README.md

 We need to have a hashmap/hashset to keep track of if we have any repeated character in the current window .

-Complexity : o(n) time and o(C) space where C is number of possible unique characters
+Complexity : O(n) time and O(C) space where C is number of possible unique characters